 Parks Australia’s six Commonwealth national parks protect some of the country’s most stunning natural areas and Aboriginal heritage.

 Parks Australia is part of the federal environment portfolio.
-We support the Director of National Parks who has responsibility under federal environment law for seven Commonwealth national parks, the Australian National Botanic Gardens and Australian Marine Parks.
+We support the Director of National Parks who has responsibility under federal environment law for six Commonwealth national parks, the Australian National Botanic Gardens and Australian Marine Parks.

 Our national parks range from Christmas Island and Pulu Keeling far out in the Indian Ocean to Norfolk Island in the Pacific, Booderee on the NSW south coast and World Heritage-listed Kakadu and Uluru-Kata Tjuta National Parks in the Northern Territory.

 Healthy and resilient national parks, gardens and marine parks that protect nature and culture and are valued and enjoyed by the community now and into the future.

 Resilient places and ecosystems: to protect and conserve the natural and cultural values of Commonwealth reserves.
 Multiple benefits to traditional owners: to support the aspirations of traditional owners in managing their land and sea country.